steven-murray/pydftools/docs/installation.rst

     $ curl  -OL https://github.com/steven-murray/pydftools/tarball/master

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, you can install it from the top-level directory with:

 .. code-block:: console

-    $ python setup.py install
+    $ pip install .

 .. _Github repo: https://github.com/steven-murray/pydftools